- Author: The Healthy Menu Team

 Also, children are greatly influenced by their peers, so if everyone is eating healthy foods, they all sort of follow each other.
 They’re also naturally very curious and love to learn new things.
 Teaching nutrition is also a health intervention strategy for preventing obesity.

-M: How does MenuSano work with schools to support overall public health of Canadians?
+M: How does MenuSano work with schools to support the overall public health of Canadians?

 If you are a food service provider like a caterer providing meals to a school, you can use MenuSano to provide nutrition information for the schools you are working with.